microsoft/vscode-docs/docs/getstarted/theme-color-reference.md

 ## Panel Colors

+Panels are shown below the editor area and contain views like Output and Integrated Terminal.

 - `panel.background`: Panel background color.
-Panels are shown below the editor area and contain views like output and integrated terminal.
 - `panel.border`: Panel border color on the top separating to the editor.
-Panels are shown below the editor area and contain views like output and integrated terminal.
 - `panelTitle.activeBorder`: Border color for the active panel title.
-Panels are shown below the editor area and contain views like output and integrated terminal.
 - `panelTitle.activeForeground`: Title color for the active panel.
-Panels are shown below the editor area and contain views like output and integrated terminal.
 - `panelTitle.inactiveForeground`: Title color for the inactive panel.
-Panels are shown below the editor area and contain views like output and integrated terminal.

 ## Status Bar Colors

-- `statusBar.background`: Standard status bar background color.
-The status bar is shown in the bottom of the window.
+The Status Bar is shown in the bottom of the workbench.

+- `statusBar.background`: Standard Status Bar background color.
-- `statusBar.debuggingBackground`: Status bar background color when a program is being debugged.
-The status bar is shown in the bottom of the window
+- `statusBar.debuggingBackground`: Status Bar background color when a program is being debugged.
-- `statusBar.foreground`: Status bar foreground color.
-The status bar is shown in the bottom of the window.
+- `statusBar.foreground`: Status Bar foreground color.
-- `statusBar.noFolderBackground`: Status bar background color when no folder is opened.
-The status bar is shown in the bottom of the window.
-- `statusBarItem.activeBackground`: Status bar item background color when clicking.
-The status bar is shown in the bottom of the window.
+- `statusBar.noFolderBackground`: Status Bar background color when no folder is opened. - `statusBarItem.activeBackground`: Status Bar item background color when clicking.
-- `statusBarItem.hoverBackground`: Status bar item background color when hovering.
-The status bar is shown in the bottom of the window.
+- `statusBarItem.hoverBackground`: Status Bar item background color when hovering.
-- `statusBarItem.prominentBackground`: Status bar prominent items background color.
-Prominent items stand out from other status bar entries to indicate importance.
-The status bar is shown in the bottom of the window.
+- `statusBarItem.prominentBackground`: Status Bar prominent items background color.
+Prominent items stand out from other Status Bar entries to indicate importance.
-- `statusBarItem.prominentHoverBackground`: Status bar prominent items background color when hovering.
-Prominent items stand out from other status bar entries to indicate importance.
-The status bar is shown in the bottom of the window.
+- `statusBarItem.prominentHoverBackground`: Status Bar prominent items background color when hovering.
+Prominent items stand out from other Status Bar entries to indicate importance.

 ## Title Bar Colors (macOS)

-- `titleBar.activeBackground`: Title bar background when the window is active.
+- `titleBar.activeBackground`: Title Bar background when the window is active.
 Note that this color is currently only supported on macOS.
-- `titleBar.activeForeground`: Title bar foreground when the window is active.
+- `titleBar.activeForeground`: Title Bar foreground when the window is active.
 Note that this color is currently only supported on macOS.
-- `titleBar.inactiveBackground`: Title bar background when the window is inactive.
+- `titleBar.inactiveBackground`: Title Bar background when the window is inactive.
 Note that this color is currently only supported on macOS.
-- `titleBar.inactiveForeground`: Title bar foreground when the window is inactive.
+- `titleBar.inactiveForeground`: Title Bar foreground when the window is inactive.
 Note that this color is currently only supported on macOS.

 ## Notification Dialog Colors

+Notifications slide in from the top of the workbench.

 - `notification.background`: Notifications background color.
-Notifications slide in from the top of the window.
 - `notification.foreground`: Notifications foreground color.
-Notifications slide in from the top of the window.

 ## Quick Picker

-- `pickerGroup.border`: Quick picker color for grouping borders.
+- `pickerGroup.border`: Quick picker (Quick Open) color for grouping borders.
-- `pickerGroup.foreground`: Quick picker color for grouping labels.
+- `pickerGroup.foreground`: Quick picker (Quick Open) color for grouping labels.

-## Terminal Colors
+## Integrated Terminal Colors

-- `terminal.ansiBlack`: 'Black' ansi color in the terminal.
+- `terminal.ansiBlack`: 'Black' ANSI color in the terminal.
-- `terminal.ansiBlue`: 'Blue' ansi color in the terminal.
+- `terminal.ansiBlue`: 'Blue' ANSI color in the terminal.
-- `terminal.ansiBrightBlack`: 'BrightBlack' ansi color in the terminal.
+- `terminal.ansiBrightBlack`: 'BrightBlack' ANSI color in the terminal.
-- `terminal.ansiBrightBlue`: 'BrightBlue' ansi color in the terminal.
+- `terminal.ansiBrightBlue`: 'BrightBlue' ANSI color in the terminal.
-- `terminal.ansiBrightCyan`: 'BrightCyan' ansi color in the terminal.
+- `terminal.ansiBrightCyan`: 'BrightCyan' ANSI color in the terminal.
-- `terminal.ansiBrightGreen`: 'BrightGreen' ansi color in the terminal.
+- `terminal.ansiBrightGreen`: 'BrightGreen' ANSI color in the terminal.
-- `terminal.ansiBrightMagenta`: 'BrightMagenta' ansi color in the terminal.
+- `terminal.ansiBrightMagenta`: 'BrightMagenta' ANSI color in the terminal.
-- `terminal.ansiBrightRed`: 'BrightRed' ansi color in the terminal.
+- `terminal.ansiBrightRed`: 'BrightRed' ANSI color in the terminal.
-- `terminal.ansiBrightWhite`: 'BrightWhite' ansi color in the terminal.
+- `terminal.ansiBrightWhite`: 'BrightWhite' ANSI color in the terminal.
-- `terminal.ansiBrightYellow`: 'BrightYellow' ansi color in the terminal.
+- `terminal.ansiBrightYellow`: 'BrightYellow' ANSI color in the terminal.
-- `terminal.ansiCyan`: 'Cyan' ansi color in the terminal.
+- `terminal.ansiCyan`: 'Cyan' ANSI color in the terminal.
-- `terminal.ansiGreen`: 'Green' ansi color in the terminal.
+- `terminal.ansiGreen`: 'Green' ANSI color in the terminal.
-- `terminal.ansiMagenta`: 'Magenta' ansi color in the terminal.
+- `terminal.ansiMagenta`: 'Magenta' ANSI color in the terminal.
-- `terminal.ansiRed`: 'Red' ansi color in the terminal.
+- `terminal.ansiRed`: 'Red' ANSI color in the terminal.
-- `terminal.ansiWhite`: 'White' ansi color in the terminal.
+- `terminal.ansiWhite`: 'White' ANSI color in the terminal.
-- `terminal.ansiYellow`: 'Yellow' ansi color in the terminal.
+- `terminal.ansiYellow`: 'Yellow' ANSI color in the terminal.

 ## Debug